hailocab/grunt-crowdin/README.md

 grunt-crowdin
 =============

-Grunt plugin for accessing the CrowdIn.net API
+Grunt plugin for accessing the Crowdin API

 ## Getting Started
 This plugin requires Grunt `~0.4.5`